 Once you’ve set that, you can click on each app in turn and choose options for how Notifications are displayed or turn them off completely.

-Tip: If you want notifications about potential problems with your Mac, such as memory reaching capacity, high disk temperature, or disk trouble, use a great app CleanMyMac 3.
-Its Dashboard will alert you as soon as it detects any issues.
+Tip: If you want notifications about potential problems with your Mac, such as memory reaching capacity, high disk temperature, or disk trouble, use a great app CleanMyMac X. Its Menu App will alert you as soon as it detects any issues.
 CleanMyMac is very easy to set up and use and will help keep your Mac healthy.
 And if it detects that you’re running out of usable memory, you can free up RAM at the click of a button.

 Change Spotlight settings in System Preferences